MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-local-context.md

 # Azure CLI local context

-Azure CLI [az local-context](/cli/azure/local-context) provides local persisted parameter values for Azure CLI commands.
-The purpose of local context is to remove the need to continually retype common parameters.
+The Azure CLI [az local-context](/cli/azure/local-context) reference provides the ability to retain local persisted parameter values for Azure CLI commands.
+This removes the need to continually retype common parameters.
 For example, location and resource-group are required parameters in many CLI commands, but they don’t contribute to the _intent_ of the command.
 By storing parameter values with local context, you reduce redundancy and can significantly shorten CLI command syntax.

+Configuration values used by the CLI are evaluated in the following precedence, with items higher on the list taking priority.

+1. Command-line parameters
+1. Values in the local working directory set by `az local-context`
+1. Environment variables
+1. Values in the configuration file or set with `az configure`

 ## Local context data file

-The local context file name is `.local_context` and is stored in your working directory.
+Local context data is kept in a file named `.local_context` which is stored in your working directory.
 If you are using [Azure Cloud Shell](https://shell.azure.com) to execute Azure CLI commands, your working directory is in the storage account being used by the Azure CLI.
 If you are using a [local install](/install-azure-cli) of the Azure CLI, your working directory is on your local machine.
 In either case, the local context file is a hidden file and should not be manually updated.

 ## Local context parameters